JovianHQ/jovian-py/CONTRIBUTING.md

 source ~/.bashrc
 ```

-The installation of dependencies is complete.
+The installation of dependencies is now complete.

-When working on jovian, please ensure that you activate the `jovian-py-dev` environment inside the `jovian-py` folder.
+When working on Jovian, please ensure that you activate the `jovian-py-dev` environment inside the `jovian-py` folder.

 You can deactivate the environment using:

 ```
 conda deactivate